 Winter Term and Summer Sessions

 A student’s final bill will be determined on the last day to add classes for each term which is generally one to two days after the beginning of the term (final bill date).
-Students may adjust their class schedules without incurring add/drop fees before the final bill date.
+Students may adjust their class schedules and necessary tuition adjustments will be made.

 Students who drop classes after the final bill date will not be eligible to receive a refund of any of the tuition charged for that class unless they withdraw from Mount Mercy.
 If a refund is requested, a petition form must be filed with the Provost's Office within 30 days of the end of the term.